 As you walk through, pay attention to the scale model recreating the two-floor palace complex in its glory days, and picture it in your mind once you start moving through the ruins.

 There is little else to see since all the significant relics are at the Archaeological Museum of Heraklion.
-You could, however, admire the photographs and a few minor finds before heading out in the open.
+However, you could admire the photographs and a few minor finds before heading out into the open.

 The Palace